-The Avengers collection of exclusive pop art prints is available for a limited-time only.
+The Avengers collection of pop art prints is exclusive available from Art & Hue.

 Patrick Macnee, who sadly passed away in June 2015, was a unique actor who had charm and a cheeky twinkle in his eye, with the manners of the most polite British gentleman yet believability as a spy which no doubt came from his military background in the Royal Navy.

 An accomplished equal to Steed, Honor Blackman led the way on British television in the 1960s as Dr Cathy Gale, a woman who could take on villains in a traditionally male role.
 The story goes that the part was originally written for a man but with no time to adjust the scripts, Honor Blackman pioneered the first strong female character on British TV.

 Stylish, elegant, and with idiosyncratic pronunciation, Diana Rigg was a true one-off who could captivate an audience by reading the phone book.